Why Visit Trento: 15 Best Things To Do In Trento Italy

 Trento Italy, Sardagna

-What’s great about going to the observation deck Sardagna over Doss Trento?
+What makes the observation deck in Sardagna better than Doss Trento?

-However, as of this writing, the gondola operates from 7:25 am to 10:25 pm on weekdays.
-Then, 11:30 am to 8:10 pm during holidays.
-There is a bus service substitute if the cable car isn’t operational.
-Check the link I previously mentioned for more information.
+At the moment, the gondola runs from 7:25 am to 10:25 pm on weekdays, and from 11:30 am to 8:10 pm during holidays.
+In case the cable car isn’t operational, there’s always a bus service substitute available.
+For more information, check out the link I mentioned earlier.

 9. Explore Orrido di Ponte Alto near Trento